Undergraduate Admissions Requirements

-- *An official high school transcript.
+- An official high school transcript with proof of graduation.

-- A copy of the applicant’s high school diploma.
+- Copy of a high school diploma.

-- An Official Home School transcript.
+- An official home school transcript.

 - An official associate degree transcript.

 - Official documentation of successful completion of at least 60 semester or trimester credit hours or 72 quarter credit hours that does not result in an associate degree but is acceptable toward a bachelor’s degree at any institution.

 - Official documentation of enrollment in a bachelor’s degree program with at least 60 semester or trimester hours or 72 quarter credit hours successfully completed, including credits transferred into the bachelor’s degree program.